 Now that we’ve gone over some of Toronto’s most common wasps and charted their appearance and behavior, let’s make sure we get rid of them.
 As we’ve mentioned, many wasps contribute a lot to the environment and are important players in the ecosystem.

-That being said, when you find a nest on your property, it is still best to remove it as these creatures can be dangerous and can also invite in even more dangerous pests that you are better off avoiding.
+That being said, when you find a nest on your property, wasp nest removal is your best bet as these creatures can be dangerous and can also invite in even more dangerous pests that you are better off avoiding.

 Once you have located the nest, you will need to make sure that you are safely prepared.
 As we showed you, most species of wasp will aggressively defend their home.
 Make sure you’re not allergic to wasp stings, because you may well be stung at least once.
 Your family doctor can help you with this in a safe environment.